-Image symbols are generated by the linker when you use a command-line option to create a simple image.
+Image symbols are generated by the linker when you do not use scatter-loading to create a simple image.

 The following table shows the image symbols: